NHLI-Respiratory-Epi/drug-codelist-creation/README.md

         - For example, in CPRD Aurum, the search attribute variables are *termfromemis* (i.e., the term from EMIS software) and *productname* (containing chemical and proprietary information) and *drugsubstancename* (chemical information) - and there's missing data for *productname* and *drugsubstancename*

-Here's a diagram summarizing the Step 2 search process
+Here's a diagram summarizing the Step 2 search process:
 [insert]

 **Step 3: Exclusions**